StrawHatXYZ/phantom_connect/README.md

 # Phantom Connect

 - Phantom Connect is a package that allows users to connect to Phantom Wallet from their Application.
+- This package is used to generate deeplink urls for Phantom Wallet to connect to your application.
+- This package was in active development.

 ## Features